Mr. Patman

 Mr. Patman (also known as Crossover) is a 1980 Canadian film directed by John Guillermin and starring James Coburn.

-Synopsis
+Plot

-A nurse working the night shift in a psycho ward begins to lose his grip on reality.
+Patman, a nurse working the night shift in a psycho ward begins to lose his grip on reality.

 Cast

 Production

+Philip Hersh originally wrote the film's script, but was rewritten by Thomas Hedley, later famous for writing Flashdance.
+In May 1977, James Coburn was attached to the project with John Huston as director.
+John Guillermin, the director of The Towering Inferno and King Kong, was selected to direct the film.
+Karen Black received $62,500 after winning a lawsuit against Bill Marshall, the film's producer, for violating a verbal commitment to hire her.